It’s December! It’s cold! It’s time for scarves and other warm things!

 Like all the scarf patterns I’ve put on here, this one is also very simple.
 It is just a rectangle that is folded over and then buttoned through both layers.
 Refer to this handy diagram I made for you:

-I did a seed stitch which is knit one/purl one on every row.
+I did a seed stitch which is knit one/purl one on the odd rows and purl one / knit one on the evens rows.
 That way you end up with an alternating pattern that gives it a nice texture.
 I used size 11 needles.

 I got the fabric for the button at Sew To Speak, but if you have any sort of fabric stash, you’ll definitely have enough for covering a button.
 I must have had large ambitions of making lots of covered buttons with all the fabric I got for the sole purpose of this project.